kometen/jooby-worldcities/README.md

 It took a bit longer importing the data on FreeBSD but since it is running inside vmware fusion and disk-access isn't that great that's fine.
 I have allocated six GB ram and two cpu-cores.

+When the import is completed you can search for a city like Berlin using http://localhost:8080/cities/Berlin.
+You can also search for cities using latitude and longitude and an optional radius in kilometer like http://cities/61.7428745/6.3968833/25.
+If kilometer is omitted it defaults to 20.

 [1]: http://jooby.org
 [2]: https://dl.dropboxusercontent.com/u/2729115/worldcitiespop.zip
 [3]: http://stackoverflow.com/a/18771124/319826